Yesducky/COMP4321-GROUP17/README.md

 ```

 ## Accessing the Web Interface
-- The search engine interface will be available at: http://localhost:5000
+- The search engine interface will be available at: http://localhost:5000/, which will automatically redirect to the spider page http://localhost:5000/spider
 - Click "Clear All" to clear all indexed pages
 - Click "Start Crawl" to begin indexing pages
+- The web page will automatically refresh every new page crawled (manually refresh if needed)

+## Phase 1
+- In the Web Interface, click "Phase 1" button to output 30 records to `spider_result.txt` in project root after at least 30 pages have been crawled

 ## Important Notes
 - Ensure `stopwords.txt` exists in project root